wemulate/wemulate-frontend/README.md

 # WEmulate Frontend

 This project is the official frontend for the [WEmulate CLI tool](https://github.com/wemulate/wemulate).
-It is installed with the `--frontend` parameter from the documented install command for [WEmulate](https://github.com/wemulate/wemulate).
+It is installed with the `-v` parameter from the documented install command for [WEmulate](https://github.com/wemulate/wemulate).

 ![](wemulate-intro.gif)